yjkim721/STRIP-ViTA/README.md

-This is for releasing the source code of the SRDS 2020 paper "End-to-End Evaluation of Federated Learning and Split Learning for Internet of Things".
+This is for releasing the source code of the IEEE TDSC 2021 paper "Design and evaluation of a multi-domain Trojan detection method on deep neural networks".

 If you find it is useful and used for publication.
 Please kindly cite our work as: